 Without water cement cannot get hydrated.
-However after the hydration process has been completed, the presence of water can dissolve the hydration product and degrade the structure.
+However, after the hydration process has been completed, the presence of water can dissolve the hydration product and degrade the structure.
 This is more true for water retaining concrete structures.
-In case of dam, the hydrostatic pressure coupled with water permeability can leach out the hydration product in unprecedented rate.
+Foe examole, in the case of dam, the hydrostatic pressure coupled with water permeability can leach out the hydration product in unprecedented rate.
 This article will discuss about leaching of hydration product focusing on water retaining structure.

 Halvorsen (1966) performed studies on lime leaching in water retaining concrete